null

 Resin fiber discs

-Resin fiber discs are generally used for blending, grinding, deburring, and finishing metals.
-Commonly used on an angle grinder with an appropriate backing pad.
+These discs attach to angle grinders with an appropriate backing pad.
 Resin fiber discs are heavy-duty and abrasive, and are expertly manufactured for a range of applications ranging from surface blending to heavy stock removal.
-The sturdy fiber backing adds strength to the disc and ensure that they remain rigid when in use, which reduces the chance of errors and breakage.

 Shop Fiber Discs